AID: Attention Interpolation of Text-to-Image Diffusion: Analysis of Conditional Interpolation

-where the result is within $[0, 1]$.
-A higher $G(X)$ indicates more imbalance.
-Therefore we propose to apply Gini coefficients on the perceptual distance between each neighbour to indicate smoothness.
-Formally, with $P$ denoting the LPIPS model, the perceptual smoothness of a sequence $I_{1:m}$ is defined as:
+\textbf{Perceptual Smoothness}.
+A well-interpolated sequence should exhibit a gradual and smooth transition.
+We propose to apply Gini coefficients on the perceptual distance between each neighbouring pair of interpolated images to indicate smoothness.
+Gini coefficients~\cite{dorfman1979formula} are a conventional indicator of data imbalance~\cite{tangirala2020evaluating, gu2021interpreting, he2023analyzing, wang2024pair} where higher coefficients indicate more imbalance.
+And the imbalance of perceptual distance of each neighbouring pair indicates low smoothness.
+Let $G(X)$ denote the Gini coefficient of a set $X = \{x_1, x_2, ..., x_n\}$.
+The smoothness $S$ of a sequence $I_{1:m}$ with $P$ denoting the LPIPS model is defined as:

+Fig.~\ref{fig:justification}(b) shows how a smooth interpolation sequence exhibits a gradual transition on the visual content (from \textit{``a lady wearing oxygen mask''} to \textit{``lion''} in the top row) instead of one source image or end-point dominating the sequence (the \textit{``lion''} in the bottom row).

 \textbf{Fidelity}.
-Following previous methods~\cite{samuel2024norm}, we evaluate the fidelity of interpolated images with the Fréchet Inception Distance (FID)~\cite{heusel2017gans}.
-Given $k$ interpolated sequences $\{I_{1:m}^{(1)}, I_{1:m}^{(2)}, ..., I_{1:m}^{(k)}\}$, the fidelity of the sequences is defined as the FID between the source images and the interpolated images:
+Finally, any interpolated images should be of the same (high) quality conventionally generated images.
+Following~\cite{samuel2024norm, wang2023interpolating}, we evaluate the fidelity of interpolated images with the Fréchet Inception Distance (FID)~\cite{heusel2017gans}.
+Given $n$ interpolated sequences $\{I_{1:m}^{(1)}, I_{1:m}^{(2)}, ..., I_{1:m}^{(n)}\}$, the fidelity $F$ of the sequences is defined as the FID based on a visual inception model \footnote{Typically, Inception v3~\cite{szegedy2016rethinking} $M_V$ is used.} The FID between the source images and the interpolated images is defined as:

-where model $M_V$ is a visual inception model\footnote{Typically, Inception v3~\cite{szegedy2016rethinking} is used.}.
-FID evaluates how the perceptual feature distribution of interpolated images is far away from source images.

-Our formulation diverges from previous studies by concentrating on the assessment of discrete samples, referred to as the interpolation sequence, instead of the continuous interpolation path.
-This is crucial because the quality of the interpolation sequence is determined not only by the interpolation path's quality but also by how to select the exact sample along the interpolation path, which previous methods overlook.
-Additionally, the size of an interpolation sequence is often low in practical usage~\cite{samuel2024norm, yang2023real}.
-As a result, our evaluation framework is specifically designed to cater to interpolation sequences.

-These three metrics quantitatively evaluate the quality of interpolated sequences.
-Below we describe how these evaluation metrics reflect the challenge in this task.